-We have common stock warrants and, for the periods ended December 31, 2013 and 2014, had preferred stock warrants that meet the definition of derivative financial instruments and are accounted for as derivatives.
+We have common stock warrants and preferred stock warrants that meet the definition of derivative financial instruments and are accounted for as derivatives.
 The fair value of these warrant derivatives is based on either a Black-Scholes valuation model or a Monte Carlo simulation model at each reporting period.

-The derivative liability for the common stock warrants was \$2.7 million at December 31, 2014 and \$7.7 million at September 30, 2015.
-The derivative liability for the preferred stock warrants was \$13.1 million at December 31, 2014 and \$32.6 million at September 30, 2015.
+The derivative liability for the common stock warrants was \$2.7 million at December 31, 2014.
+The derivative liability for the preferred stock warrants was \$13.1 million at December 31, 2014.
 Estimating the fair value of the underlying shares is highly complex and subjective because our stock is not publicly traded.